 The carpet and walls are some of the first things potential buyers notice when they walk in.
 It’s just natural for the eye to spot a dark stain on a white carpet.
 This immediately lowers buyers expectations and they start to make up that the house isn’t worth its value typically.
 The walls are very similar and any damages stick out like a sore thumb.

 Image yourself a potential buyer seeing your house for the first time.
 Walk into your house and really see it as if it was the first time.
 Start to notice what strangers would notice and take the time to see how unappealing these parts of your home are.
 Are they really distracting?
 Do they make the carpet look cheaper?
 Do scratches look noticeable on the walls?
+This will help you in the long run, especially if you are wanting to sell your home.

 When You Need To Repair